 For once, optimal quality does not necessarily mean the highest resolution.
 While having the best quality to watch the latest action movie is probably the goal if you bought a 4K Smart TV, understand that a regular HD television set does not require a 4K quality video.
 If you are streaming a video from the internet, then the larger the video size, the greater the data usage.

 While most browsing sites such as Netflix allow you to select the resolution of your movie, picking a higher definition than necessary for your device (e.g. 4K for an HDTV) will not necessarily improve your viewing experience as the video will be compressed to fit your monitor.
-Similarly, streaming a high-quality video from a laptop will not actually make such a big difference in comparison to a regular definition video due to its small monitor.
+Similarly, streaming a high-quality video from a laptop will not actually make such a big difference in comparison to a regular-definition video due to its small monitor.

 However, learning to select the optimal quality settings for your devices while streaming may mean a significant improvement in your data usage.

 While scrolling through social media or the web, you will find it difficult to control your data usage when coming across multiple videos which automatically start playing.
-While this may not seem like much, apps such as Facebook, Instagram, Twitter and the likes display a staggering amount of video content daily which is instantly loaded and played as you scroll.
+While this may not seem like much, apps such as Facebook, Instagram, Twitter, and the like display a staggering amount of video content daily which is instantly loaded and played as you scroll.
 Similarly, websites and news pages often have content playing in the background or at the side to capture the reader’s attention.

 One way to overcome this is simply to disable the ‘Auto-play’ option in your application settings.
 This might defer for every app, but here's how to do it for the more popular such as Facebook, Instagram, and YouTube.
-By doing this, you will ensure you are only using data on videos or content which you actually want to see.
+By doing this, you will ensure you are only using data on videos or content that you actually want to see.

 Yes, whether they are interrupting your streaming and games or flashing on the side of the content you are checking out online, most people find ads annoying, but what they may not know is that these short promotional videos and pictures are also part of the reason they always blow the roof off their internet allowances.